Green Tea v Covid

 There are also some exceptions, and just because you buy loose leaf tea does not mean it will be of excellent quality.
 We and all of our fellow tea enthusiasts search for teas with exceptional freshness, quality, and taste, and you should too.
 We call this our “tea journey.”
 Loose leaf tea allows you to examine, smell, listen, and sample for maximum quality.

 Despite what you may assume when first exploring the loose versus teabag conundrum, loose is more economical.
 Teabags are created for one-time use!
 Nearly all loose leaf tea varieties should be steeped at least twice, and some loose leaf teas can be steeped many more times.
 Work out the math, and you will be surprised how little loose-leaf costs you per cup.

 Loose leaf tea is perfect for brewing a pot of tea to share with others, the starting point for a meaningful conversation.
 Offering a cup of properly steeped loose leaf tea is a wonderfully kind gesture, hard for anyone to refuse.

 Just think how much packaging and bits of string you would save!

-Whilst you may still gain some health benefits from tea bags you will gain many more from loose leaf tea.
-My theory is that you will like the taste better and will WANT to DRINK MORE therefore giving yourself the gift of good health.
+Whilst you may still gain some health benefits from tea bags, you will gain many more from loose leaf tea.
+My theory is that you will like the taste better and want to DRINK MORE, giving yourself the gift of good health.

 the tea lady